Esther-pixel31/Weather/README.md

 A simple yet powerful weather application that fetches real-time weather data from the Open-Meteo API.
 The app allows users to search for cities, view current weather conditions, and toggle between Celsius and Fahrenheit units.
 The UI is clean, responsive, and user-friendly.

 ## Features
-- Fetches weather data using Open-Meteo API
+- Fetches weather data using Open-Meteo API and icons from icon8.
-- Displays temperature, humidity, wind speed, and weather icons
+- Displays temperature, humidity, wind speed, and weather icons.
-- Allows users to switch between °C and °F
+- Shows the forecast for the next five days.
-- Provides a smooth and interactive user experience
+- Provides a smooth and interactive user experience.

 ## Live Site
 [View the Live Project](https://esther-pixel31.github.io/Weather/)